qjimbo/SteamWrap/README.md

 - Also inspired by [SMAPI](https://smapi.io/) which uses a similar approach for Stardew Valley modding.

 ## License
-This project is licensed under the Apache 2.0 license with the Commons Clause.
+This project is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.